Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 Skipping the mathematical details, here's a summary of how an action principle works:

 The invariants we've seen so far are simple - the speed limit c and the space-time squared interval s2.
 When you go searching for more invariants, guess what you find?
-You find action sums - or action integrals, as they are really called.
-That is, the remaining invariants are (mostly) action integrals.
+Well, you often find action sums - or action integrals, as they are really called.
 We aren't going to look at these action integrals in detail here.
 But to give you a taste, here's the simplest action integral of all, the one for the motion of a freely moving object:

 Here are the details: